ibrahim-s/salaatTime/readme.md

 *	Worth mentioning also, alot of controls that was not labeled before has been labeled or named
 especially the play, stop and a lot of other buttons in the setting dialog of the program.

+### Changes for 0.5 ###

+*	If program language is Turkish, now the addon can recognize it's icon in system tray.
+*	Add Turkish translation.

 ### Changes for 0.4 ###

 *	Improve navigation, and accessing salaat times on the main window of the program.